MicrosoftDocs/learn/learn-pr/wwl-azure/troubleshoot-platform-service-issues/includes/5-troubleshoot-connections.md

 When troubleshooting connections between a virtual machine (VM) and a PaaS service it is important to assess whether a problem is due to the VM, the PaaS service, a network issue, or an issue with a specific service, such as email or Microsoft Graph.

-## Connecting to an application running on an Azure VM
+## Connecting to an application running on an Azure virtual machine

 To troubleshoot connectivity to an application running in an Azure VM, perform the following steps: